scarletks1214/selfie/README.md

 [react-html5-camera-photo](https://www.npmjs.com/package/react-html5-camera-photo) package is used to take a picture with a front-facing camera.

 [file-saver](https://www.npmjs.com/package/file-saver) package is used to create an image file from the base64 code.
-The prefix of the saved image name has created date.(e.g. Selfie-2019-5-20-1558264796101.jpg)
+The prefix of the saved picture name has created date.(e.g. Selfie-2019-5-20-1558264796101.jpg)

 ### `Gallery Page`

-The second page(gallery) includes gif generating menu and a gallery that shows images in 'Sefie-Webapp' folder of google drive.
+The second page(gallery) includes gif generating menu and a gallery that shows pictures in 'Sefie-Webapp' folder of google drive.

-User can select images that are necessary to create a gif file in the gallery page.
+User can select pictures that are necessary to create a gif file in the gallery page.

 User can select gif width with small/medium/large options.

-[Google APIs](https://developers.google.com/drive/api/v3/about-files) are used to create a folder, fetch images, and upload images to google drive.
+[Google APIs](https://developers.google.com/drive/api/v3/about-files) are used to create a folder, fetch pictures, and upload pictures to google drive.

-[gifshot](https://www.npmjs.com/package/gifshot) package is used to generate gif file from the selected image list
+[gifshot](https://www.npmjs.com/package/gifshot) package is used to generate gif file from the selected picture list

 ### `Folder structure`